susam/pcface/README.md

   prefixed with the binary code of the row represented in hexadecimal.
   The same binary codes appear as comments in the JavaScript files mentioned above.
-- [out/moderndos-8x16/preview-8x16.png][]: A preview of all the fonts read from the original font file.
+- [out/moderndos-8x16/preview-8x16.png][]: A preview of the font read from the original font file.
-- [out/moderndos-8x16/preview-16x32.png][]: A larger preview of all the fonts read from the original font file.
+- [out/moderndos-8x16/preview-16x32.png][]: A larger preview of the font read from the original font file.

 Similar resource files are available for each such font included in this project.
-Visit [susam.github.io/pcface/out/][OUT] to browse these files for all fonts available in this project.
+Visit [susam.github.io/pcface/out/][OUT] to browse them.

 [OUT]: https://susam.github.io/pcface/out/
 [out/modern-dos-8x16/fontlist.js]: https://susam.github.io/pcface/out/moderndos-8x16/fontlist.js